serhhatsari/askgpt/README.md

 ## Description
 Very Simple CLI to interact with OpenAI API.

+## Installation
+Run the following command to install the CLI:
+`sudo npm i askchatgpt`

 ## Usage
 First, you need to create an OpenAI API key.
 You can do this by creating an account on [OpenAI](https://beta.openai.com/).